Peeling Context from Cause for Molecular Property Prediction: Experiments

 \textbf{w/o correlation schedule.} We omit the correlation loss \(\Ls_{\mathrm{corr}}\) and (Eq.~\eqref{eq:Lcorr}), which disables the target schedule for \(\rho\).
-The depth schedule \(\{\rho_\ell\}\) (Eq.~\eqref{eq:rho}) and \(\Ls_{\mathrm{corr}}\) (Eq.~\eqref{eq:Lcorr}) specify a curriculum from coarse to decisive label-relevant factors.
+The depth schedule \(\{\rho_\ell\}\) and \(\Ls_{\mathrm{corr}}\) (Eq.~\eqref{eq:Lcorr}) specify a curriculum from coarse to decisive label-relevant factors.

 Without this schedule, the stack lacks directional guidance and drifts toward batch-specific shortcuts.
-It fits residual patterns with little label signal, which hurts generalization.
+It fits context patterns with the label signal, which hurts generalization.
 Keeping the monotonicity term \(\Ls_{\mathrm{mono}}\) is not enough because the non-decreasing constraint lacks direction and cannot steer which features to keep or discard.
-In the full model the schedule works as a curriculum that allocates capacity to increasingly predictive components and focuses deeper layers on label relevant variation.
+In the full model the schedule works as a curriculum that allocates capacity to increasingly predictive components and focuses deeper layers on label-relevant variation.

-\textbf{w/o trivial branch.} We ablate the trivial branch and predict solely from the final-layer causal output $y_{\mathrm{c}}^\star$.
-This forces residual context into the causal branch and eliminates residual calibration of environment-driven variation, causing \emph{leakage} of non-causal factors and a performance drop.
-See Appendix~\ref{app:Trivial_Branch_analysis} for a formal derivation and risk decomposition.
+\textbf{w/o context branch.} We ablate the context branch and predict solely from the final-layer causal output $y_{\mathrm{c}}^\star$.
+This eliminates residual calibration of environment-driven variation into prediction.
+See Appendix~\ref{app:Context_Branch_analysis} for a formal derivation and risk decomposition.